Frequently Asked Questions

 -

-XML (iPhone and Android text message exports)
+CSV (iPhone and Android text message exports)

 -

-HTML (Facebook Messenger, WhatsApp exports)
+HTML (Facebook Messenger)

 -